andykent/river-js/README.md

 -------
 * Unions - Support for SQL UNION ALL so that queries can be merged.
 * Time batching - table.batch:time(secs) so that queries can be run over batches of time rather than sliding windows.
-* Patterns - Support a syntax which allows describing patterns through time maybe like [a -> b -> c]
+* Patterns - Support a syntax which allows describing patterns through time maybe like [a -> b -> c].
+* Errors - Query syntax errors are caught by the Grammer but logical errors aren't currently handled.
+* UDFs - Allow user defined functions to be mixed into a context.
+* Time functions - unix_timestamp(date/str/int), date(str/int), strftime(date/str/int, fmt)

 Wishlist
 --------